-Join Jason Baskin for an in-depth discussion in this video Connecting eye rotation to the graphical user interface (GUI), part of Facial Rigging in Maya.
+Join Jason Baskin for an in-depth discussion in this video Connecting eye rotation to the graphical user interface (GUI), part of Rigging a Face in Maya.

 …Eyes like just about all other facial rig controls…can be handled in a variety of different ways.…One very straight forward approach is to…attach them to a simple graphic user interface…which drives rotation based on the X and Y translation of a simple control object.…This sort of setup can be easily…integrated into an off the face facial rig.…So that the animator can access and manipulate…all the facial controls, from one convenient location.…Maya's expression editor is a great tool for making these sorts of connections.…Because it allows the technical director to build a…simple math based relationship, using some very basic coding knowledge.…